 - How to trigger an activity?

-- What equipment do you want to attach to the work order?
-You can find a guide in this chat: Maintenance 101 : Documentation – 1
+- You can find a guide in this chat: Maintenance 101 : Documentation – 1

 You don’t need to answer every question while you are drafting a a locally designed system on spread sheets or access.
 But to convert it to a full fledged system, you need all these in addition to some data about the resources as parts, tools and spares and their cost.